mjames940/A1-ISQA3420/USECASES.md

 Preconditions:
-  -Software packages are managed properly for licenses scanning -Software packages are provided correctly to the scanner Main Success Scenario: Accurate license and vulneability information is provided to the Developer for teh given software package
+  -Software packages are managed properly for licenses scanning -Software packages are provided correctly to the scanner Main Success Scenario: Accurate license and vulneability information is provided to the Developer for the given software package
 Failed End Conditions: Developer recives inaccurate or invalid license and vulnerability information for the provided software package
 Trigger: Developer provides a software package to be managed for scanning